 Few weeks back, I had the most amazing spaghetti carbonara with bacon and mushroom at my local joint called Primo’s Cafe.
 I was basically in heaven.
 Everything was perfection.
 It was so good that when I woke up the next day, my tummy felt wonderful.
-If my memory serve me right, this must be my second ever carbonara.
+If my memory serves me right, this must be my second ever carbonara.
 I’m usually not a fan of gooey thick sauce in pasta.
 I guess I became a ‘little’ fan of carbonara that day.
 My perfect carbonara must be served warm.
 Cold carbonara just turns me off.

-I planned on making my own carbonara and since I have creme fraiche leftover from making Pea & Leek Soup, I decided to make spaghetti carbonara with creme fraiche.
+I planned on making my own carbonara and since I have creme fraiche leftover from making pea & leek soup, I decided to make spaghetti carbonara with creme fraiche.
 Please note, adding creme fraiche is not a true Italian recipe (tsk but I’ll still put this recipe in the Italian category).
 Still I was eager to try and see how it taste like.
 If you ever have creme fraiche leftover and not sure what to do with it, try this spaghetti carbonara recipe. 🙂

 First, cook the pasta in salted boiling water until al dente.